GSA/fedramp-gov/pages/challenge.md

 	<span class="title">
 	<h2>SUBMISSION DETAILS</h2><img src="{{site.baseurl}}/assets/img/submissiondetails-icon.png">
 	</span>
-<p>	Challenge participants are encouraged to submit any idea that could improve and benefit the FedRAMP program for any part of the cloud security authorization process.
+<p>	Challenge participants are encouraged to submit any idea that could improve and benefit authorization process.
 No idea is too small! </p>
 <p>Participants should submit their idea to <a href="mailto:info@fedramp.gov">info@fedramp.gov</a> by 5pm EDT August 13, 2019 with the subject line: “FedRAMP Challenge Response.”
-Submissions should be no more than 2 pages, 11 point Arial font in a PDF or Word Document. </p>
+Submissions should be no more than 2 pages, 11 point Arial font as a PDF or Word Document. </p>
 <p>Responses should include brief details on your relationship to FedRAMP, such as how you would identify yourself (CSP, 3PAO, Agency, Industry, interested citizen, or other).
 All approaches to this challenge are welcome, but here is an optional outline to organize your response: </p>
 <ul>
 1. Clearly identify and describe the improvement/initiative